Next ERF Auction Date mooted to be September 2020

 The above means that moving forward , the very restrictive way of developing a ‘methodology’ or ‘recipe book’ for farmers to follow to show they can increase soil carbon, account for storage in trees, or reduce emissions from methane and nitrous oxide, will be ‘streamlined’ , making it easier to take part.
 This may mean things like less onerous requirements AND a 25 year carbon credit – often a sticking point for farmers.

 The Soil Carbon methodology for farmers to be rewarded for increasing soil carbon via activities, or using soil amendments is now reality.
-For now, it is restricted to those in a grazing enterprise, but there is a new method coming which may enable cropping enterprises also to be paid to increase soil carbon.
+Many different agricultural enterprises can now be rewarded, including viticulture, horticulture and cropping.

 The Soil is the Largest Carbon Sink over which we have control, and Carbon Farmers of Australia is dedicated to assisting Farmers to realise the win/win solution of improving soil carbon which improves water holding capacity and soil structure while being paid to take carbon from the air.

-We ran 8 Carbon Farming Conferences and Expos to assist farmers to explore how this could be done and we remain at the forefront of the knowledge of how to increase soil carbon and rewarding farmers for their efforts.
+We have run 9 Carbon Farming Conference & Expos to assist farmers to explore how this could be done and we remain at the forefront of the knowledge of how to increase soil carbon and rewarding farmers for their efforts.
 ONLY farmers can do this essential work.

 But, there are other ways to be rewarded for increasing carbon on farm, OR for reducing emissions.
 To get an idea of the potentials on your farm, a ‘whole of farm’ carbon audit is a FREE service we offer which will let you know if you can participate.